ovhlabs/knowledge-base/en/_posts/2015-01-17-forwarding-ports.md

 ----------

-If you wish to change these rules for all of your instances, and save yourself the hassle of creating a new *Security Group*, just add your rules to the *default* group and they'll be applied to all instances (unless you've removed the *default* group an instance).
+If you wish to change these rules for all of your instances, and save yourself the hassle of creating a new *Security Group*, just add your rules to the *default* group and they'll be applied to all instances (unless you've removed the *default* group from an instance).

 3. Forwarding ports on the server
 ===